stargatedaw/stargate/scripts/windows/portable.md

 # Overview
 This is the current working-ish procedure for creating a portable Windows executable.
 This is a single file that can be run on any 64 bit Windows, including from a flash drive.
+Note that there is no more 32 bit MSYS2, so we are not able to support 32 bit Windows.

-# Create a fresh Windows 10 VM
+# Create a fresh 64 bit Windows 10 VM
+(or install to your hard drive if you are "into that")
 - Create a user called stargate
 - Install MSYS2
 - Download and install Python for Windows, the Visual Studio compiled variant